-This public agency shall locate, identify, and evaluate all private school students with disabilities, who are enrolled by their parents in private schools (including religious/parochial schools, home schools, and private elementary schools and secondary schools) located in the public agency's boundaries.
+This agency shall locate, identify, and evaluate all private school children with disabilities, who are enrolled by their parents in private, including religious, elementary schools and secondary schools located in the school district served by this agency.

 The child find process must be designed to ensure equitable participation of parentally-placed private school children and an accurate count of those children.